 Installing SU2 from source requires a C++ compiler.
 Gnu gcc/g++ compilers are open-source, widely used, and reliable for building SU2.
 The Intel compiler set has been optimized to run on Intel hardware and has also been used successfully by the development team to build the source code, though it is commercially licensed.
 Academic licenses for the Intel compiler set are affordable for those who qualify.

 When make install is complete, define the $SU2_HOME and $SU2_RUN environment variables, and update your $PATH with $SU2_RUN.
+For the basic installation, these values will be displayed at the conclusion of ./configure from the steps above.

 $SU2_RUN should point to the folder where all binaries and python scripts were installed.